 Concordia currently offers teaching majors for Grades K-12 (approved by the Wisconsin Department of Public Instruction and leading to a Wisconsin license) in the following subject areas: art education, business education, German, music - general/choral, music - general/instrumental, physical education, and Spanish.
+A student may also complete any additional majors or minors from the secondary education program section in addition to a K-12 major.

-ART EDUCATION MAJOR 103-112 crs.
+ART EDUCATION MAJOR 66 crs.

-The Art Education Major consists of 103-112 credit hours of course work dependent upon whether the student chooses a public school or Lutheran education focus.
+The Art Education Major consists of a total of 117-123 credit hours of course work dependent upon whether the student chooses a public school or Lutheran education focus.
 In both cases coursework blends studio and education courses to fully prepare students for a rewarding career in art education.
 Upon successful completion of coursework, including a semester of student teaching, art education majors earn full licensure by the State of Wisconsin to teach art at the elementary and secondary levels (K-12).
-In addition to requirements for the 52-credit K-12 Education core, art education majors complete the following required coursework.
+In addition to requirements for the 51-58 credit K-12 Education core, art education majors complete the following 66 credits of required coursework.